mehulagg/gitlab/doc/user/group/roadmap/index.md

 weight completed.

 You can expand epics that contain child epics to show their child epics in the roadmap.
 You can click the chevron (**{chevron-down}**) next to the epic title to expand and collapse the child epics.

 On top of the milestone bars, you can see their title.
-When you hover a milestone bar or title, a popover appears with its title, start date and due date.
+When you hover over a milestone bar or title, a popover appears with its title, start date, and due date.
 You can also click the chevron (**{chevron-down}**) next to the **Milestones** heading to toggle the list of the milestone bars.

 ![roadmap view](img/roadmap_view_v13_2.png)